The Perfect Boiled Egg: A Step-by-Step Guide

 Now that you've mastered the art of the basic boiled egg, let's explore some exciting variations.
 After all, there's a whole world of egg-cellence waiting to be discovered!

-Marbled Eggs: A Touch of Whimsy for a Colorful Breakfast
+marbled eggs: A Touch of Whimsy for a Colorful Breakfast

 Who doesn't love a touch of whimsy?
 Marbled eggs are a fun and easy way to add a splash of colour to your breakfast.
 Simply boil the eggs as usual, but add a few drops of food colouring to the water.
 You can use one colour, or mix and match to create your own unique marbled masterpiece.